 This post contains affiliate links.
 At no additional cost to you, I may earn a small commission if you book or purchase through these links.
 You can read my full disclosure policy here.Are you heading to Morocco?
 Wanting to have that dream Moroccan adventure but don’t know where to start or where to go?
 No worries because I have it all planned out for you right here.
 This is my exact Morocco itinerary covering so much of the country over 18 days.
 Use it to relax and forget the stress.
 Instead, get out there and enjoy Morocco!

-Morocco is known for its medinas, souks, colorful cities and of course, the Sahara desert.
+Morocco is known for its medinas, souks, colorful cities, and of course, the Sahara desert.
 There are many cultural influences including French, Spanish, and Berber.
-The people are friendly and the terrain diverse.
-My Morocco itinerary takes you all around Morocco covering all of the above and includes where to stay, eat and what to do.
+The people are friendly, the terrain diverse and motorhome travel is popular.
+My Morocco itinerary takes you all around Morocco including where to stay, eat, and what to do.
 Here is how to spend 18 days in Morocco!

 18-Day Morocco Itinerary